rrenode/craftworkgames.github.io/docs/features/tiled/tiled.md

 using MonoGame.Extended.ViewportAdapters;
 ```

-Next we define our Camera
+Next, we define our Camera

 ```cs
 private OrthographicCamera _camera;
 ```

-Which we then initalize in the Initialize function.
+Which we then initialize in the Initialize function.

 ```cs
 protected override void Initialize()